-indicating good stiffness and resistance to deformation.
-In contrast, the transverse-oriented treated Jute-reinforced Epoxy composite showed a significantly lower strength of 43.6071 MPa, along with a reduced modulus of elasticity of 2.478 GPa.
+The strain of the longitudinal fibre-oriented composite was 2.4% while the strain of the transverse fibre-oriented composite was 1.8%.
 The lower performance in both stress and stiffness is expected, as fibers aligned perpendicular to the direction of the applied load offer less resistance to tensile forces.
-This highlights the importance of fiber orientation in enhancing the mechanical strength of fiber reinforced composites.
+This highlights the importance of fiber orientation in enhancing the mechanical strength of fiber-reinforced composites.

-4. Conclusions
+4. CONCLUSION

-This work explored the effect of fibre orientation and ply arrangement on the mechanical properties of Jute fibre reinforced Epoxy composites, with a focus on comparing longitudinal and transverse-oriented samples.
+This work explored the effect of fiber orientation and ply arrangement on the mechanical properties of jute fiber-reinforced epoxy composites, with a focus on comparing longitudinal and transverse-oriented samples.
 The tensile testing results showed a clear dependence of composite performance on both fiber orientation and ply arrangement.
-The longitudinally oriented Jute fiber reinforced Epoxy composite exhibited the highest tensile strength (66.4282 MPa) and a modulus of elasticity of 2.8872 GPa, indicating that proper fiber alignment is crucial for achieving high mechanical strength.
-Meanwhile, the transverse- oriented composite showed significantly lower performance, reinforcing the critical role of fiber orientation.
-The symmetric cross arrangement $(0^{\circ}/90^{\circ}/0^{\circ})$ of fiber layer in the composite also influence the mechanical behavior resulting higher Tensile strength and Modulus of elasticity.
+The longitudinally oriented jute fiber-reinforced epoxy composite exhibited the highest tensile strength (66.4282 MPa) and a modulus of elasticity of 2.8872 GPa, indicating that proper fiber alignment is crucial for achieving high mechanical strength.
+Meanwhile, the transverseoriented composite showed significantly lower performance, reinforcing the critical role of fiber orientation.
+The symmetric cross arrangement $(0^{\circ}/90^{\circ}/90^{\circ}/0^{\circ})$ of fiber layers in the composite also influences the mechanical behavior, resulting in higher tensile strength and modulus of elasticity.
 Both the longitudinal and transverse-oriented samples show improved mechanical performance due to symmetric and cross arrangement.
 In summary, fiber orientation and fiber arrangement highly affect the mechanical performance of the composite.
-The unidirectional fiber and symmetric cross-ply arrangement show the improved performance of Jute fiber reinforced Epoxy composites.
+The unidirectional fiber and symmetric cross-ply arrangement show the improved performance of jute fiber-reinforced epoxy composites.